Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Introduction

 In 2018, the IceCube collaboration reported an association between a neutrino event IceCube-170922A and the blazar TXS 0506+056 during a gamma-ray flaring state \citep{icecubecollaboration2018MultimessengerObservationsFlaring}.
 This has led to the speculation that blazars are the main sources of cosmic neutrinos \citep[e.g.][]{essey2010SecondaryPhotonsNeutrinos,kalashev2013PeVNeutrinosIntergalactic,kun2021CosmicNeutrinosTemporarily,das2022CosmogenicGammarayNeutrino}.
 However, \cite{luo2020BlazarIceCubeNeutrinoAssociation} showed that there is no compelling correlation between blazars and neutrinos in general, nor is there an association between IceCube neutrino flares and gamma-ray fluxes in Fermi-LAT monitored sources.
-A new analysis by IceCube team with new methods and the newly released 2008--2018 all-sky point-source IceCube data \citep{icecubecollaboration2021IceCubeDataNeutrino} revised the significance of association between TXS 0506+056 and 2014/2015 neutrino flare \citep{icecubecollaboration2018NeutrinoEmissionDirection} from $3.8 \sigma$ to $2.4 \sigma$, further undermining this association.
+The neutrino events clustering in the direction of TXS 0506+056 only give a significance of $2.9\sigma$, and only after including the gamma-ray flare detection at the same time did the association reach a $3.7\sigma$ significance \citep[Materials and Methods]{icecubecollaboration2018MultimessengerObservationsFlaring}.
+This marginal confidence level cannot firmly confirm the association between TXS 0506+056 and IceCube neutrinos, especially considering that gamma-rays are generally not associated with neutrinos.

+The IceCube collaboration also reported another association between TXS 0506+056 and neutrino events in 2014/2015 discovered with an archival search \citep{icecubecollaboration2018NeutrinoEmissionDirection}.
+TXS 0506+056 was not at a gamma-ray flaring state at this time, and the association significance is $3.5 \sigma$.
+However, a refined analysis with new data and software by the IceCube collaboration revised the significance of this association down to $2.4 \sigma$ \citep{icecubecollaboration2021IceCubeDataNeutrino}, further undermining the association between TXS 0506+056 and neutrinos.